TAILOR-UoB/new_ways_of_publishing/booksource/introduction/open-courses.md

 We provide a short introduction to Open Access for completeness of the Open Research principles, which is mainly directed for research publications.
-However, we believe this principle may be considered if the teaching material is reused for a research publication.
+However, we believe this principle may be considered if the training material is reused for a research publication.
 Open Access is a broad international movement that specifies a set of principles to make research free of access and online, defined as "digital, online, free of charge, and free of most copyright